 VPNs for Safe Torrenting

 Computer users often encourage using Virtual Private Networks (VPN) when downloading torrents.
 VPNs serve as a blocker that hides IP addresses and covers one’s activities online.
 If a VPN fails to do its purpose or if a person doesn’t use one, their ISP will be able to see the websites and files a user has browsed and downloaded.
 Paid VPNs are considered to be more effective than free ones.
-Click here for more information regarding VPNs.
+Click here for more information on how to set up a VPN on your own home.